ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 # IoT Apps deployment

-Ionoid.io make it easy to deploy apps on IoT and Edge Linux devices, in just few clicks, an App can be deployed on hundreds or thousands of devices.
+Ionoid.io makes it easy to deploy apps on IoT and Edge Linux devices, in just few clicks, an App can be deployed on hundreds or thousands of devices.

 From dashboard you can update your applications, but also if enabled, rollback to previous